UANATACA/ONESHOT-REPO/oneshot_gui.md

 	12| NO_REQUIRED_DOCUMENTS          = true
 	13|
 	14| DEFAULT_RA                     = 999
-	15| DEFAULT_PROFILE                = PFnubeAFCiudadano
+	15| DEFAULT_PROFILE                = PFnubeQAFCiudadano

-Under [ENV], set 'ENVIRONMENT = prod'.
+Under [ENV] section, set environment to `prod`

+[ENV]

+ `ENVIRONMENT = prod`

-Under the [BILLING] section, introduce the production billing credentials.
+Under the [BILLING] section, introduce the production Uanataca Billing credentials.
+Password must be inserted in base64 format.
+Run this command to convert your password to base64

+	echo -n <<billing_password>> | base64

+[BILLING]:

+`USERNAME = billing-prod-account@organization`<br>
+`PASSWORD = base64-password`

-Under the [RA] section, make sure that the DEFAULT\_RA id matches your Registration Authority's identifer and the DEFAULT_PROFILE is set to the correct profile.
-Typically, this will be either PFnubeQAFCiudadano for qualified certificates or PFnubeNC for non-qualified certificates.
+Under the [RA] section, make sure that the DEFAULT_RA matches your Registration Authority's identifer and the DEFAULT_PROFILE is set to the correct profile.
+Typically, this will be either `PFnubeQAFCiudadano` for EU eIDAS qualified certificates or `PFnubeNC` for non-qualified certificates.

-You should also make sure that the NO\_REQUIRED_DOCUMENTS is correctly set to true or false depending on whether your RA is set to require (false) or not (true) uploads of the user's documents to generate a certificate.
+[RA]:

+`DEFAULT_RA = 999`<br>
+`DEFAULT_PROFILE = PFnubeQAFCiudadano`

-Once again, you will need to restart the One-Shot Optimizer service with **systemctl restart optimizer** before the changes take effect.
+Once you are done editing the file, restart the One-Shot Optimizer service to changes take effect.

-**File permanence**

-All files uploaded to One-Shot Optimizer are saved on the /opt/bit4id/oneshot_optimizer/tmp folder of the virtual machine.
-This includes documents (original and signed) as well as images used as a graphical representation of the signature in the signed pdf.
-Documents are organized in folders, grouped by request id.

-<blockquote style="background-color: #faf3ac; border-color: #5a5a5a; color: #3b3b3b;">⚠ While the service will not delete uploaded files unless explicitly requested through an API call, it is **strongly recommended** that you backup any files that you want to preserve using an alternative system.</blockquote>
+	systemctl restart optimizer
+<br></br>

 # Workflow